astyd256/runtime2.0/readme.md

 ### Install application or type

-Action:
+Install application or type from desired location, install all types from repository or install appropriate type from repository.

+Actions:

     install <location>
+    install types
+    install <type name>

+Where *location* is the location of the application XML file.

 Example:

     install x:\data\promail.xml

-Where *location* is the location of the application XML file.

 ### Uninstall application or type

-Action:
+Uninstall application, type or all installed types.

+Actions:

+    uninstall <identifier>
+    uninstall types

-    uninstall <application or type name or uuid>
+Where *identifier* is an application or type name or uuid.

 Example: